African American History: The Montgomery County Story

 Originally published quarterly and now biannually by Montgomery History, The Montgomery County Story is a scholarly journal of research focusing on the history of the people, places, events, and organizations in Montgomery County, Maryland.

-Below is a list of Story articles that describe aspects of the African American experience throughout Montgomery County’s history, including research and information on enslavement, free black and post-Civil War communities, education, religion, and more.
+Below is a list of Story articles that describe aspects of the African American experience throughout Montgomery County’s history, including research and information on enslavement, free Black and post-Civil War communities, education, religion, and more.
 Click on the title of any article to view or download the PDF.

 Current Publications: